fagg/matlab-oxford-bridge/README.md

 You will need to download and install these yourself, and make sure they are on path (see "startOxfordFace.m").

-So far, I've implemented support for the basic face detection and registration ONLY.

-Known bug:
-- Landmarks aren't returned for some reason.

 Patches and pull requests are welcome.